Content

 Ian Cooney; Project Director, Holmes Miller.

-Graham Finnie; Lead Manager - Facilities, Sport Scotland.
+Graham Finnie; Lead Manager - Facilities, sportscotland.

 Alyson McKechin; Head of Golf It! & PGA Professional, R&A.